Expérience Candy Spinz Casino : Soirées Live Casino et Action aux Slots

 After registering and paying for your class, you should receive a registration confirmation with course details and a payment receipt.
 If you’re taking a Red Cross blended course, you’ll also receive a link to your online training component.

-If you don’t receive this information soon after registration, contact the company with whom you registered.
+If you don’t receive this information soon after registration, contact the company you registered with.
 If their office is closed, they won’t be able to help you, so don’t leave it until the night before the class.

 Prepare for your class and complete prerequisites